openshift/ansible-service-broker/README.md

 * `make ci`: Run the CI workflow that gets executed by travis, locally.
    * Workflow:
      - Provision Mediawiki
-     - Provision Postgresql
+     - Provision PostgreSQL
-     - Bind Postgresql and Mediawiki
+     - Bind PostgreSQL and Mediawiki
      - Curl the Mediawiki endpoint to check for success
    * Requires:
      - Cluster